dsteyn44/comic_craze_MS3/README.md

 -   Adding social media elements such as a blog.
 -   Adding catagories to the superoes, but with decription of each superhero/ with short bio.
 -   Add links for amazon where they can purchase the comics.
+-   I would also like to add pagination in my htnl so that there is not too many comics on the page.

 ## Technologies Used